 Most of my early subjects were landscapes and seascapes, done in the style of realism.
 More recently I have taken on a variety of other subjects, such as architecture and portraiture, while continuing to enjoy landscape and seascape compositions, particularly those from my imagination.
 I continue to experiment with new techniques and tools that confer the illusion of naturally-occurring objects and phenomena.

-My work has appeared in many juried exhibitions, and has won several awards.
-It is also a part of numerous private collections.
+My work has appeared in many juried exhibitions, and has won numerous awards.
+My paintings are also a part of many private collections.